MARC Train: Public takeover

 In 1981, MDOT began installing highway signs to point drivers to commuter rail stations.
 The Northeast Rail Service Act of 1981 allowed Conrail to shed its commuter rail operations in 1983 in order to focus on its more profitable freight operations.
 On January 1, 1983, public operators (including Metro-North Railroad, NJ Transit, and SEPTA Regional Rail) took over Conrail commuter rail systems in the Northeast.
 MDOT began paying Amtrak to run the ex-PRR Washington–Baltimore service.
 That service was branded as AMDOT (Amtrak Maryland Department of Transportation).
 In October 1983, with low patronage and largely duplicated by the MDOT-subsidized service, the Chesapeake was discontinued.
 In 1984, the SRA introduced a unified brand for its three subsidized lines, MARC (originally short for Maryland Rail Commuter, later modified to Maryland Area Rail Commuter).
-Operations remained the same, but public-facing elements like schedules and crew uniforms were consolidated under the new name.
-MARC soon began calling its three lines the Penn Line, Camden Line, and Brunswick Line.
+Operations remained the same, but public elements such as schedules and crew uniforms were consolidated under the new name.
+MARC soon dubbed its three lines the Penn Line, Camden Line, and Brunswick Line.